-constraints, the Local Greater Brighton City workforce etc.

-Plan can only provide for Deal, there are clear

-41,000 sq m for economic and
+co- operation with clear economic and

-employment generating regeneration objectives
+neighbouring local regeneration objectives

-uses (not specifically B for the coast with growth
+planning authorities is for the coast with growth

-class uses).
-As such, co- centres identified in this
+required. centres identified in this

-operation with coastal area.
+coastal area.
 Any

-neighbouring local provision further afield to
+provision further afield

-planning authorities is meet shortfalls in Adur
+to meet shortfalls in

-required. would need to fit within
+Adur would need to fit

-this context.
-As such, the
+within this context.
+As

-further work considered
+such, the further work

+considered by the

-by the Greater Brighton
+Greater Brighton City

-City Deal Economic
+Deal Economic Board

-Board (as above) will be
+(as above) will be

 crucial useful evidence.

 Active and ongoing

 evidence gathering and

 strategy development on

 the larger than local

 issues - including

 housing needs will

-continue to be considered
+continue to be

+considered through the

-through the framework of
+framework of Coastal

-Coastal West Sussex and
+West Sussex and

-Greater Brighton Strategic
+Greater Brighton

+Strategic Planning

-Planning Board.
+Board.

-3 - 2 - 3